 I love mixing copper, silver and bronzes.
 I don’t believe everything needs to be so matchy matchy.
 I very well could be wrong according to top designers, but I really don’t care.
 I like what I like and it’s our home:) You should always decorate with things you love.

 The copper platter and tea pot Mike and I have had for years.
 I can’t remember if that was something my Mom found for us, or we found it at a thrift store.

 Clearly I love my roosters:) Always have, always will.

 Now on to the dining area.

 I simply added a few fall accessories of things I already have.

 On the summer wreath I added a fall flower or two.
 Again, keeping it a simple transition.
 Whew, those outside windows need a cleaning!
 We will tackle that job soon.
 We had lots of rain last week and wind.
 Dirty windows are the norm around here.

 Remember my DIY Gather here lazy Susan?
 I just brought that back out for the season.
 I love it still.
 Find how to make your own lazy susan here.

 My owl stencil is perfect for the season.
-I have pillows and signs galore of all my stencil projects.
-Find my Owl stencil here, it is marked down for the fall season now on Amazon.
+(No longer available) I have pillows and signs galore of all my stencil projects.

 That about covers the easy fall decorating in the kitchen.
 Next I will share the family room!